 Each system distributes heat more evenly than traditional radiators, reducing hotspots and enhancing overall comfort.

-In 2025, energy costs continue to be a key consideration for UK homeowners exploring underfloor heating.
-The latest average UK rates for electricity and gas—crucial for calculating running costs—have been updated as part of the July 2025 energy price cap:
+In 2026, energy costs remain a key consideration for UK homeowners considering underfloor heating.
+The latest average UK rates for electricity and gas—crucial for calculating running costs—have been updated as part of the January–March 2026 energy price cap:

-- Electricity: The unit rate is now 25.73 pence per kWh, with a daily standing charge of 51.37 pence.
-While slightly lower than in the previous quarter, electricity remains the most expensive energy source per unit, which can significantly affect the running costs of electric underfloor heating systems.
+- Electricity: The unit rate is now 27.69 pence per kWh, with a daily standing charge of 54.75 pence.
+Electricity remains the most expensive energy source per unit, which can significantly affect the running costs of electric underfloor heating systems.

 These updated figures emphasise the difference in running costs between electric and gas underfloor heating.
-Homeowners should weigh these energy rates carefully, as they have a direct impact on the long-term affordability and efficiency of their heating system choice..
+Homeowners should carefully weigh these energy rates, as they have a direct impact on the long-term affordability and efficiency of their heating system choice.

 Cost Analysis of Electric Underfloor Heating